willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

   - I built a second bowtie index from the 'superscaffold' BioNano file.
 I intend to try alignments using this map as a reference also.

+Monday, 14 September 2015

+  - I did not update this file as I ought to have done due to illness.
+During the week of the 7th--11th I ran scripts to align all the Illumina data to the BioNano 'superscaffaold' bowtie index, and to sort and index both the `sam` alignment files, and to convert to bam format.
+  - These scripts don't appear to have performed as expected.
+After poking at the logfiles, it seems that I had accidentally loaded an older version of SAMtools, and the options have changed subtly...
+I see the problem.
+Scripts updated and resubmitted.

+Tuesday, 15 September 2015

+  - The indexing scripts have errored-out overnight: I clearly **didn't** diagnose the problem correctly.